mogu-lab/probabilistic-foundations-of-ml/_sources/introduction.md

-# What is Probabilistic ML?
+# Probabilistic ML: What is it?
+Why use it?

 ```{admonition} Congratulations!